 F(r)iction Staff Publications

 Our amazing volunteer readers and editors hail from all over the world and bring unique perspectives and insights to our editorial process.
 But in addition, our staff members are also incredibly talented and award winning writers.
-Below you’ll find a showcase of their work running the gamut of literary styles and genres.
+Below you’ll find a showcase of staff publications running the gamut of literary styles and genres.
 Dive in and enjoy!

 Thomas Chisholm